 - It contains Melamine, a rigid and abrasive compound

 - WHO classifies melamine as a Risk 3 carcinogen (cancerous)

 - Highly toxic, so accidental ingestion can lead to kidney failure

 The magic eraser on teeth TikTok trend: what is it?

+Weird TikTok teeth trends are nothing new by now.
 Heather Dunn is a TikToker who started the Magic Eraser viral trend on TikTok.
 In a video, she demonstrates and shares the way she uses melamine foam to whiten her teeth.
 She also claims she stays away from fluoride products and oil-pulling with coconut oil is her best friend.

-There are two sides to the story though because not everything that turns into a trend is good for you.
+There are two sides to the story though, because not everything that turns into a trend is good for you.
 Dentists on TikTok could not stay away from warning everyone about the dangerous consequences of using the cleaning foam.

 A dentist TikToker, “The Bentist” in a video says, “the foam is hard as glass and acts as a really abrasive sandpaper”.
 So, they may look white as pearl after using it but that’s because you scrub all your enamel off.
 This is why understanding how enamel works is quite important.

 Another dentist, Dr. Zainab Mackie, from Detroit, Michigan, says, “she is seeing results now but using that sponge on your teeth is like using sandpaper – it’s too rough for your teeth”.
 She also mentions that the magic eraser is compressed in a way that it becomes strong, almost like a glass shard.
 Of course, it removes stains but at the same time, it also scrubs the enamel off of your teeth.